holochain/docs-pages-redux/src/create-new-app.md

 ### Generate a new Zome

-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```
     hc generate zomes/my_zome rust-proc
     ```

 ### Package an app

-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```
     hc package
     ```

 ### Run a testing Holochain conductor

-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```
     hc run
     ```

-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```
     hc test
     ```